fredvbrug/STOP-IT/jsPsych_version/README-JS.md

 The experiment consists of two phases: a practice phase (one block of 32 trials) and an experimental phase (4 blocks of 64 trials).
 As we will outline below, some of these default numbers can be changed.

 In both phases, each trial starts with the presentation of the fixation sign, which is replaced by the go stimulus after 250 ms. The stimulus remains on the screen until participants respond (using the predefined responses keys), or until 1,250 ms (i.e., the maximal RT) have elapsed.
 The default inter-stimulus interval is 750 ms and independent of RT.
 On stop trials, a stop signal is presented after a variable SSD.
-SSD is initially set at 300 ms and is adjusted continuously with the staircase tracking procedure: when inhibition is successful, SSD increases by 50 ms; when inhibition is unsuccessful, SSD decreases by 50 ms. Response registration continues during stop-signal presentation.
+SSD is initially set to 300 ms and is adjusted continuously with the staircase tracking procedure: when inhibition is successful, SSD increases by 50 ms; when inhibition is unsuccessful, SSD decreases by 50 ms. Response registration continues during stop-signal presentation.

 During the practice phase, immediate feedback is presented for 750 ms: